ferreira-tb/tauri-store/docs/src/changelog/tauri-store.md

 ### Performance

-- Use the [`ResourceTable`](https://docs.rs/tauri/latest/tauri/struct.ResourceTable.html#) to manage each store independently, instead of using a single hash map protected by a Mutex for all of them.
+- Use the [`ResourceTable`](https://docs.rs/tauri/latest/tauri/struct.ResourceTable.html#) to manage each store independently, instead of using a single hash map for all of them.